bllecentdidiba/cat_bakery_data_analysis/README.md

 -Bundle Catnip Cake or Stargazy Pie with the slower stuff to move more inventory

 -Push promotions in July to get ready for that August spike

--Make a proper mentorship programme where top employees help the ones that are struggling